Some thoughts: Bordeaux, Toulouse, Madrid

 A few thoughts about the shows in general.
 We didn’t see the full stage set at every venue.
 The Heaven sign and gate can fit also to smaller stages, the caravan and globe need both width and heigh.
-The beautiful gate – to heaven or to hell – is my favorite part of the set (starting a song behind it looks incredibly cool) and absolutely love the glittery globe!
+The beautiful gate – to heaven or to hell – is one of my favorite parts of the set (starting a song behind it looks incredibly cool) and absolutely love the glittery globe!
 I’ve enjoyed seeing variations and shows with smaller setting, that way it’s easier to focus on the performance and the full set stays fresh and special for bigger shows.

-The supporting band Citizens! has been a huge hit!
+The supporting band Citizens! has been a huge hit.
 Practically everyone loves them and they are good indeed.
 I’ve been listening to their album but like their rock live sound even more.
-They are not so well known (yet) so they make an effort to be nice to everyone and have always time for little chats with fans.
+They are not so well known so they make an effort to be nice to everyone and have always time for little chats with fans.
 Their performance makes me in a good mood before Mika starts meaning I don’t need to adjust my mood during the first Mika songs and I can fully enjoy the whole gig.

 About the set list.
 It’s slightly changing and I really appreciate it.
 There is a basic structure but the order is changing a bit.
 My neural system is programmed to expect a certain order, it’s useful to be woken up by unexpected songs and after seeing several shows little changes give a positive, surprising impact.
 The beginning medley is still exciting.
 It feels irrational (meaning I can’t connect it to anything) but I like the clips and purple lights behind ”Purple Rain”.